My Child is Trying Hard at School, but still Falling Behind

 Coordination and Core Strength

-• Can they sit still without falling across the desk?
+• Can they sit still without slouching across the desk? (core strength)

 👉 Building the Foundations for Learning